sokmontrey/autopp-diff/README.md

-# autopp-diff
+# Node-Flow-Cpp
+A Computational graph library written from scratch in C++.
+This library supported automatic differentiation.

-A C++ automatic differentiation library written from scratch.
-Please note that this was created in the purpose of studying.
+(Please note that this was created in the purpose of studying)